8 Prospecting techniques for digital media sales

 Prospecting techniques for digital success

-When it comes to prospecting techniques, failing to weigh your sales pipeline more towards digital is a costly mistake.
+When it comes to prospecting techniques, failing to weigh your sales pipeline more toward digital is a costly mistake.
 Selling more digital starts with effectively prospecting to identify new clients who are more likely to buy these services from you.
-These prospecting techniques can help your team build a pipeline that will set your organization up for long-term, sustainable growth in a changing media landscape.
+These prospecting methods can help your team build a pipeline to set your organization up for long-term, sustainable growth in a changing media landscape.

 1. Use data